imagekit-developer/imagekit-nodejs/README.md

 });
 ```

 ## Demo application
 The fastest way to get started is by running the demo application in [sample](/sample) folder.
+Refer to the README file in [sample](/sample) folder.

 ## Usage
 You can use this NodeJS SDK for three different kinds of functions - URL generation, file uploads, and file management.
 The usage of the SDK has been explained below.